joeky888/dotfile/Android/Termux.md

 * Install https://github.com/termux/termux-x11/releases
   * Download app-arm64-v8a-debug.apk
 * Exit termux
-* Install and launch termux X11 in the background
+* Launch termux X11 in the background
 * Click termux widget on the desktop
-  * If xfce4 panel (toolbar on the top of desktop) doesn't show up -> Run command $ xfce4-panel
+  * If xfce4 panel (toolbar on the top of desktop) doesn't show up -> Open xfce terminal and run this command once $ xfce4-panel

 ANI CLI